Taylor Teagarden: Early life

-Major league career
+Professional career

 Texas Rangers

 Taylor was drafted in the third round of the 2005 Major League Baseball Draft by the Texas Rangers.
 His first major league hit (a solo home run) happened on July 20, 2008.
 It came off Minnesota Twins pitcher Scott Baker in the top of the 6th, who, until then, had not given up a hit all game.
 It would end up being the only run of the game in a Rangers 1–0 victory.
 In his first 40 plate appearances he had 10 extra base hits, a record tied in 2018 by first baseman Rowdy Tellez for the most by any ballplayer since 1913.
 Teagarden played for the 2008 USA Olympic Team.

-Sent to Double-A Frisco early in the 2010 season, Teagarden was called back up to the Majors in July 2010 due to the injuries of catcher Matt Treanor.
+Sent to the Double-A Frisco RoughRiders early in the 2010 season, Teagarden was called back up to the Majors in July 2010 due to the injuries of catcher Matt Treanor.
 While at Double-A Frisco, he finished fourth in the fan vote for A.L. catcher for the 2010 All-Star game with 631,674 votes, above Major League catchers John Buck of the Blue Jays, Mike Napoli of the Angels and A. J. Pierzynski of the White Sox.
 Teagarden hit three home runs in his first five games after his July recall from the minors.

 Baltimore Orioles

-He was traded to the Baltimore Orioles for minor-league pitcher Randy Henry and a player to be named later on December 1, 2011.
+On December 1, 2011, Teagarden was traded to the Baltimore Orioles in exchange for minor league pitcher Randy Henry.
 However, he began the 2012 season on the disabled list due to lower-back injuries.
-He was cleared to begin baseball activities on June 1, 2012 and began his minor league rehab games with the Double-A Bowie Baysox on July 6.
-On the same day he was activated by the Orioles off the disabled list on July 14, he hit a two-run, two-out homer off Joaquín Benoit to end a 13-inning 8–6 victory over the Detroit Tigers at Camden Yards.
-He was designated for assignment on September 1, 2013 and subsequently became a free agent.
+Teagarden was cleared to begin baseball activities on June 1, 2012, and began his minor league rehab games with the Double-A Bowie Baysox on July 6.
+On the same day, he was activated by the Orioles off the disabled list on July 14, he hit a two-run, two-out homer off Joaquín Benoit to end a 13-inning 8–6 victory over the Detroit Tigers at Camden Yards.
+In 22 games for Baltimore, Teagarden batted .158/.226/.316 with two home runs and nine RBI.

+Teagarden made 23 appearances for the Orioles during the 2013 campaign, slashing .167/.180/.300 with two home runs and five RBI.
+He was designated for assignment by Baltimore on September 1, 2013, following the promotion of Chris Snyder, On September 5, Teagarden cleared waivers and was sent outright to the Triple-A Norfolk Tides.
+He became a free agent on October 1.

 New York Mets

 Teagarden signed a minor league deal with the New York Mets with an invite to Spring Training on January 6, 2014.
 The Mets selected Teagarden's contract from the Triple-A Las Vegas 51s on June 8.
 He hit a grand slam in his first game for the Mets on June 10 against the Milwaukee Brewers, the second grand slam of his career.
-Teagarden elected free agency in October 2014.
+In nine appearances for New York, Teagarden went 4-for-28 (.143) with one home run and five RBI.
+Teagarden elected free agency on October 6.